0intro/hare/usr/inferno/appl/cmd/scripts/anl/linux/deploy/README.txt

 then distributed between available children.
 One can also add constraints for OS and platform in addition to number of resources.
-Remember that resources parameter is single string, if you plan to specify OS and platform constraints, then sround them in double quotes.
+Remember that resources parameter is single string, if you plan to specify OS and platform constraints, then surround them in double quotes.
-One can use "*" as wildchar for platform if needed.
+One can use "*" as wild-char for platform if needed.

 <command> : Forth parameter is command to be executed.
 If your command has
 its own parameter, then include the entire command in double quotes.